Skip to content

 """

-Create the `Caller` instance for the current thread or retrieve an existing instance
+Create or retrieve the `Caller` instance for the specified thread.

 Args: